 - Some things can’t be paid for with a credit card (like payroll)

-If you’re looking for a small business credit card that offers you a high degree of flexibility plus great rates and rewards, take a look at Chase.
+However, if you’re looking for a business credit card that offers you a high degree of flexibility plus great rates and rewards, we recommend Chase Ink Business Preferred.
 Choose between excellent cash back offers and travel rewards.
-You can see exact rates, terms and detail here.
-Apply online in minutes at Chase.
+You can apply online in minutes and get approved instantly.

 3. Using Personal Loans to Fund Your Business

 Many traditional lenders will not give new businesses loans, at least not without a substantial amount of collateral, which leads many newer businesses to rely on personal loans instead.
 Personal loans can be obtained from your local bank or from an online lender such as Lending Club.
 They are a good choice when you’re starting out in business or if you need a small loan quickly.

 - Can be used to fund a startup or low-revenue business

 - Faster and less paperwork than getting a business loan

 - Need good credit to qualify (check your credit score for free here)